 Get enough calcium and vitamin D. Both of these nutrients contribute to bone health.
 Get calcium by consuming low-fat or nonfat dairy products, juice with added calcium, dark green vegetables, beans, and tofu.
 Get vitamin D from fortified beverages and cereals, fatty fish, and eggs.
 To find your recommended daily requirements according to age, see Calcium and Vitamin D.

 If you smoke, quit.
 Smoking increases your risk of osteoporosis.
-Check our stop-smoking resources or talk with your personal physician about getting help to quit smoking.
+Living with someone who smokes indoors will also weaken your bones.
+Check our tobacco-cessation resources at Quit for Life, or talk with your doctor about getting help.

 Avoid excessive weight loss.
 Although maintaining a healthy weight is important, excessive dieting may weaken your bones.
-If you are trying to lose weight, read about getting to a healthy weight.
-Also, remember that women who weigh 132 pounds or more are less likely to have frail bones than lighter women.
+If you're trying to lose weight, talk to your doctor about your ideal weight, then choose a healthy goal.

-Women at high risk for hip fracture may want to consider wearing hip pad protectors.
-These are like soft cotton jockey shorts with a pad covering each hip.
-They are 90 percent effective in preventing hip fractures resulting from falls in women who wear them all the time.
-The hip pads are available at The Take Care Store.
+If you're at high risk for hip fracture, you may want to consider wearing hip pad protectors.
+If worn all the time, these soft cotton jockey shorts, with a pad covering each hip, are 90 percent effective in preventing hip fractures resulting from falls.
+They are available online at Group Health Medical Centers pharmacies, or at your local drugstore.